filming/proxar/README.md

 ## Features

-- **Multi-Source Proxy Fetching:** Retrieves proxies from several providers.
+- **Multi-Source Aggregation:** Fetches and aggregates proxies from a diverse set of public sources, including web pages and APIs.
-- **Asynchronous Architecture:** Built entirely on `asyncio` and `aiohttp` for efficient, non-blocking network operations.
+- **Asynchronous Architecture:** Built on `asyncio` and `aiohttp` for high-performance, non-blocking network operations.
+- **Flexible Usage:** Choose to have proxies saved directly to a file or returned as a Python dictionary for immediate use.
+- **Atomic JSON Storage:** Safely saves proxies to a single `proxies.json` file, preventing data corruption with atomic write operations.
-- **Platform-Aware Storage:** Uses `platformdirs` to store proxies in the appropriate user-specific data directory on any OS, with an option for users to specify a custom path.
+- **Platform-Aware Storage:** Uses `platformdirs` to store proxies in the appropriate user-specific data directory, but allows overriding with a custom path.
-- **Simple Text-Based Storage:** Saves proxies to simple `.txt` files, making them easy to read, parse, and share.
-- **Configurable Logging:** Provides detailed logging for monitoring and debugging.
+- **Persistent Session:** Loads previously fetched proxies at startup to maintain a persistently unique and growing list across sessions.

 ---